AlphaGit/alphas-manifesto-blog/_posts/2017-06-27-udacitys-deep-learning-nanodegree-foundations.md

 Totally worth it.
 I know it's a little bit more expensive now (it wasn't when it first launched, so I got lucky).
 It was a great structured introduction to a lot of topics from which now I can move on from basic understanding to continuing my education.

-You can <a href="https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101">visit this course page in Udacity</a> and decide if it's worth for you.
-There is also a free self-paced course by Google on a subset of these contents: <a href="https://www.udacity.com/course/deep-learning--ud730">Deep Learning by Google</a>.
+You can [visit this course page in Udacity](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) and decide if it's worth for you.
+There is also a free self-paced course by Google on a subset of these contents: [Deep Learning by Google](https://www.udacity.com/course/deep-learning--ud730).
 I haven't checked that one out yet.
 Also, there are tons of tutorials and guides everywhere -- just google "deep learning" and you'll find them.

 I will be talking more on each of these concepts, as I try to make them more approachable and as I try to go deeper in them.